sysops-notes/sysops-notes.github.io/sections/databases.md

 * Connect using SSL:
 	* Provide the SSL trust certificate (can be downloaded from AWS)
 	* Provide SSL option when connecting to database
+* Read replicas are encrypted with the same KMS key in the SAME REGION
+* DB instances that are encrypted can't be modified to disable encryption.
+* Can't have an encrypted Read Replica of an unencrypted DB instance
+* Can't have an unencrypted Read Replica of an encrypted DB instance.
+* Can't restore an unencrypted backup or snapshot to an encrypted DB instance.

 ### Security